 - Differentiate between truth and error, and, by so doing, clearly communicate the Biblical worldview.

 Assistant Professor of Outdoor Adventure Leadership and Sports Management

 Dr. Teddy Bitner

-Chief Academic Officer, VP of Academics, Professor of History
+Chief Academic Officer, VP of Academics, Interim PDS Program Director, Professor of History

-Department Chair of STEM, Assistant Professor of Chemistry
+Librarian, Department Chair of General Studies, Professor of General Studies

 Mr. Joel Williamson